-Preliminary Works Site 1 is located on Nicholsons Lagoon Road, a rural, unsealed local road that connects to the Kamilaroi Highway.
+Preliminary Works Site 1 is located on Nicholsons Lagoon Road and Preliminary Works Site 2 is located on Slacksmiths Lane, which adjoins Nicholsons Lagoon Road.
+Both Nicholsons Lagoon Road and Slacksmiths Lane are rural, unsealed local roads that connect to the Kamilaroi Highway.
 Stage 1 activities may disrupt traffic and transport services during movement of plant, equipment, and materials on the road network.